m2osw/iplock/tools/ipload/README.md

 any incoming and outgoing connections.
 The system should work as if the network was down, except for the localhost (lo) interface.

-This files is used to install the firewall as IPv4 and IPv6.
-If you have rules that are specific to IPv4, may sure to include the `--ipv4` flag.
+This file is used to install the firewall as IPv4 and IPv6.
+If you have rules that are specific to IPv4, make sure to include the `--ipv4` flag.
 Similarly, if you have rules specific to IPv6, then include the `--ipv6` flag in the rule.

-## Organizatio Tree
+## Organization Tree

     ipload
-      sections
+      tables
+        chains-references (points to one chain)
           chains
             section-references (points to one section)
+              sections
                 rules

 The `rules` objects may generate many `iptables` rules.
 This tree represents the rules as found in the configuration files.
 Not as in the `iptables`.
-Once the parsing is done, the `ipload` class makes sure that the sections and rules are sorted properly (according to their before/after parameters) and then start the `rules` to `iptables` conversion.
+Once the parsing is done, the `ipload` class makes sure that the chains, sections, and rules are sorted properly (according to their before/after parameters) and then start the `rules` to `iptables` conversion.

+# vim: ts=4 sw=4 et